joshuamorris3/namecheap-ddns-update/README.md

 a new A record.
 Use namecheap's advanced DNS settings for your domain to create A records.
 The args d, s and i have corresponding ENV options.
 The Dynamice DNS Password has to be set with the NC_DDNS_PASS environment variable.
+You could also create an environment file in the user directory running this script called .namecheap-ddns-update.
+This file is sourced if it is found and is readable e.g. source ~/.namecheap-ddns-update

     -h             display this help and exit
     -e             exit if any call to update a subdomains IP address fails